Eventyret/DevHangout/README.md

 ### The Dashboard

 The Dashboard is the main area for a user to edit all of their profile.
 Simple buttons that provide the user with a modal for editing, adding skills, experience, education and their profile details.

 It also comes with a simple table in desktop mode to have an overview of all the information.
-As tables are not looking good for a user experience on mobile, I chose to switch this to cards as its easier for the user to consume.
+As tables are not good looking for the user experience on mobile, I chose to switch this to cards as its easier for the user to identify and work with.

 ### Developers List

 The Developers list is a simple card list showing all developers registered + 1000 fake users.
 We have added infinite scroll to make the user experience more pleasant.
 The displayed data will start with 8 and for each scroll, it will add 8 more to see.

-This then improves loading speed as we don't load 1000 users but only 8 when the user requests it.
+This then improves loading speed as we don't load a 1000 users at once, but only 8 at a time, as the user requests information.

 ### Your Profile

-This is where a user can make themselves stand out, by adding information we are dynamically displaying this.
+This is where a user can make themselves stand out.
+As information is added, it displayed dynamically.
 A registered user with no information will have a more or less blank profile, but a user with more information will then stand out!

 ### Fake Github Pages

-When a real user adds their Github Handle we will then search the Github API for the users repo with the provided handle and display the last 5 repos, with their stars, watch, and followers.
+When a real user adds their Github Handle we search the Github API for the user's repo with the provided their handle and display their last 5 repos, with their stars, watch and followers.
 If they have added a live URL site we also will link to that.

-BUT we have fake users, and I didn't want to stop there, so I created a "look-alike" Github repo.
-Every fake user has 2 different templates they use with all fake data.
-But it was more the aesthetic of getting things looking better.
+BUT we have fake users and I didn't want to stop there, so I created a "look-alike" Github repo.
+Every fake user has 2 different templates they use, with all fake data.
+But it was more the aesthetics of getting things to look better.

 ### Page Not Found

-I always love good 404 pages, they are supposed to be fun but still have a meaning for the user.
+I always love good 404 pages; they are supposed to be fun but still have a meaning for the user.
-This will ruin the surprise with a screenshot so please do visit our the live demo [here](https://www.devhangout.co/not-found)
+This will ruin the surprise with a screenshot so please do visit the live demo <a href="https://www.devhangout.co/not-found" target="_blank">here</a>

 ## Features